 Most notices of name change hearings must be published in a local newspaper.
 This gives people your name change may affect a chance to object to it.
 You can use the Do-It-Yourself Name Change tool to get your Publication of Notice of Hearing form.

-If publishing notice of the hearing would be dangerous or harmful, you can ask the judge not to publish.
+If publishing notice would be dangerous or harmful, you can ask the judge not to publish.
 For more information, read Asking the Judge NOT to Publish Notice of the Name Change below.

 Some courts work with the local Legal News for publication.
 In these courts, a copy of the Publication of Notice of Hearing form is sent to the Legal News for publishing when you file it.
 The Legal News will bill for the amount owed.
 After the fee is paid, the Legal News will mail you the original Affidavit of Publication.
 File it with the court.